 SAM is dedicated to encouraging and inspiring visitors of all ages to become more familiar with; knowledgeable of and appreciative of the art and culture that surrounds them.
 Educational programming is developed to enhance and enrich the visitor experience, providing a wide variety of classes, lectures, workshops, discussions, critiques and more for adult learners.
 SAM’s youth art programs explore drawing, painting, sculpture, art history and art appreciation and provide a unique educational experience where students can learn from original works of art in a museum setting.

-Today, the Susquehanna Art Museum occupies a unique place in our Commonwealth as central Pennsylvania’s leading visual arts resource for excellence and innovation in art education.
-What began two decades ago has blossomed into an organization rich in its dedication to the arts and providing a forum for all to discover, explore, create and inspire new dreams that with guidance, can bloom into exciting realities.
+What began two decades ago has blossomed into an organization rich in its dedication to the arts and providing a forum for all to discover, explore, create and inspire new dreams that, with guidance, can bloom into exciting realities.